 The Department of Psychology welcomes students of all backgrounds into our undergraduate major, graduate training programs, and research mentorship programs.
 The Psychology Commitee on Equity, Inclusion, and Community plays a key role in building and supporting a diverse and inclusive community of scholars.

 Psychology Committee on Equity, Inclusion, and Community (PEIC)

 PEIC is open to faculty, staff, and students with a shared interest in increasing representation, pride, inclusion, and equity within the department and in the broader research community.
 Two goals guide its initiatives and activities: (1) to support research addressing diversity, and (2) to increase the involvement of individuals from underrepresented backgrounds in the academic community.

-The Summer Undergraduate Psychology Research Experience (SUPRE) Program, supported by a grant from the American Psychological Program, was launched in 2017.
-It offers undergraduates from underrepresented backgrounds a stipend to spend 8 weeks working with a faculty mentor on a research project.
+The Summer Undergraduate Psychology Research Experience (SUPRE) Program: Supported by a grant from the American Psychological Program and launched in 2017, the program offers undergraduates from underrepresented backgrounds a stipend to spend 8 weeks working with a faculty mentor on a research project.